keithalewis/umf/si.md

 ## Riemann-Stieltjes

-Before defining stochasic integration we review Riemann integrals and the generalization of those due to Stieltjes.
+Before defining stochastic integration we review Riemann integrals and the generalization of those due to Stieltjes.

 If $f\colon [a,b]\to\RR$ is a continuous function then the area bounded